hgrodriguez/eeprom_i2c/README.md

 # eeprom_i2c
 This library

 * implements the reading/writing for EEPROMs using the I2C interface.
 * has no dependency on any other library except HAL.

 Examples for different platforms are [available](https://github.com/hgrodriguez/eeprom_i2c_examples).

+###If you are using this library with the RP2024/rp2040_hal crate, here is an important information
+To use thie EEPROM I2C library, you must copy the two files:

+* rp-i2c_master-extension. _adb
+* rp-i2c_master-extension. _ads

+into *your* project as

+* rp-i2c_master-extension.adb
+* rp-i2c_master-extension.ads

+and use those implementations to create an I2C_Master_Port.

 # Current status
 Only one byte read/write is implemented and tested